-On December 11, 2011, the Company's predecessor-in-interest, HMS Income LLC, entered into the Main Street Facility, and immediately drew down \$7.5 million, the entire amount available under the facility.
+On December 11, 2011, the Company's predecessor-in-interest, HMS Income LLC, entered into the Main Street Facility and immediately borrowed \$7.5 million, the entire amount available under the facility.
 Interest on outstanding borrowings under the Main Street Facility was payable at a floating rate equal to LIBOR plus a margin of 3.0%.
-The Main Street Facility was retired in May 2012 with proceeds of the Credit Facility described below.
+The Main Street Facility was repaid in full and terminated in May 2012 with proceeds of the Credit Facility described below.

 On May 24, 2012, HMS Income LLC entered into a \$15 million senior secured revolving credit facility with Capital One, National Association ("Capital One") and immediately borrowed \$7 million under the facility (the "Credit Facility").
 The Company became the borrower under the Credit Facility as a result of the Merger Transaction.
 The Credit Facility has an accordion provision allowing increases in borrowing of up to \$60 million, for a total facility of up to \$75 million, subject to certain conditions.
-The proceeds from the initial borrowing and available working capital were used to retire the Main Street Facility.
-Borrowings under the Credit Facility bear interest, subject to the Company's election, on a per annum basis equal to (i) the applicable LIBOR rate plus 2.75% and (ii) the base rate plus 1.5%.
-The base rate is defined as the higher of (a) the prime rate and (b) the Federal Funds Rate (as defined in the credit agreement) plus 0.5%.
-As of December 31, 2012, the Company exercised its LIBOR election, thus setting a rate of approximately 3.0%.
-The Company pays unused commitment fees of .25% per annum on the unused lender commitment under the Credit Facility are secured by all of the Company's assets as well as all of the assets, and a pledge of equity ownership interests, of any future subsidiaries of the Company, which would be joined as guarantors.
-As of December 31, 2012, the Company estimated that the fair value of its Credit Facility approximated carrying value.
+The proceeds from the initial borrowing under the Credit Facility and working capital were used to repay the Main Street Facility, which had an outstanding balance of \$7.5 million at the time of repayment.
+On August 16, 2013, the Company expanded the available capacity under the Credit Facility from \$15 million to \$25 million.
+The credit facility was further amended on November 25, 2013, increasing the capacity of the Credit Facility from \$25 million to \$30 million.
+With the amendment to expand the Credit Facility, certain restrictions were added including requirements that the Company (i) notify the administrative agent of the occurrence of certain events relating to the Adviser or certain breaches under the Advisory Agreement and (ii) seek written approval from the administrative agent prior to entering into any material amendment, waiver or other modification of any provision of the Advisory Agreement.
+Additionally, the amendment includes as an event of default under the Credit Facility the Company's failure to cause the Adviser to comply with all terms and conditions of the control agreement between the Company, the Company's custodian and the administrative agent and any other custodial agreement.
+Borrowings under the Credit Facility bear interest, subject to the Company's election, on a per annum basis equal to (i) the applicable LIBOR rate plus 2.75% or (ii) the base rate plus 1.5%.
+The base rate is defined as the higher of (a) the prime rate or (b) the Federal Funds Rate (as defined in the credit agreement) plus 0.5%.
+As of December 31, 2013, the Company exercised its LIBOR election, thus setting a rate of approximately 3.0%.
+The Company pays unused commitment fees of 0.25% per annum on the unused lender commitment under the Credit Facility.
+At December 31, 2013, the Company had \$14 million in borrowings outstanding under the Credit Facility.
+Borrowings under the Credit Facility are secured by all of the Company's assets as well as all of the assets, and a pledge of equity ownership interests, of any future subsidiaries of the Company, which would be joined as guarantors.
+As of December 31, 2013, the Company estimated that the fair value of the Credit Facility approximated carrying value.